DA: Meighan Cordie may have fallen out of car and died while mother was driving drunk

 Officials said the statements given by Weathers were not consistent with the injuries her daughter had suffered and had found a clump of her hair in her car.
 Witnesses also confirmed that both Cordie and Weathers had been drinking excessively at the wedding.

 Investigators say that Weathers may have been intoxicated and should have not been driving.
-It is clear that she took the wrong way home.
-This was about the time Cordie exited the car and suffered injuries that ultimately caused her death.
+It is clear that she took the wrong way home, according to investigators.
+This was about the time Cordie exited the car and suffered injuries that ultimately caused her death, investigators said.

 BACKGROUND